uptonking/note4yaoo/lib-editor-codemirror-community.md

 - TBH, I’m not an expert on CodeMirror even less on LSP, so I’m curious to know how I can improve this implementation and make it even better
   - https://codesandbox.io/p/sandbox/github/danilowoz/sandpack-tsserver/tree/main/

-- Did https://codesandbox.io/ 4 switch away from CodeMirror to Monaco for it’s TypeScript/LSP editor?
+- Did https://codesandbox.io/ switch away from CodeMirror to Monaco for it’s TypeScript/LSP editor?
 If so, is there a discussion somewhere of why? _202212
   - 💡 Actually, CodeSandbox has always used Monaco as the default editor, except for a specific mobile version where we defaulted it to CodeMirror.
 - Not to be pedantic, but it’s worth noting that tsserver / the typescript standalone worker is not LSP compatible.
   - Replit is working on open sourcing our LSP Client (we didn’t the microsoft packages) and a follow up to open source the LSP client + codemirror extension.
 Timeline TBD but should happen in 2023

+- We were able to leverage much of the learning discussed here to implement Typescript completions for our open source multiplayer code editor VZCode
+- It’s a more bit complex than the examples here because:
+  - The system supports editing multiple files
+  - The system supports remote collaborators (so their changes need to be accounted on the LSP side for in addition to local changes)
+  - There are multiple instances of the CodeMirror extension that talk to a singleton language server
+  - The singleton language server lives in a Web worker
 # discuss-pm-code-block-in-docs
 - ##